geomoose/gm3/docs/actions-and-services.md

 ## Services

 Services are more complex.
 A service is used to collect information from the user and the map then use that information to generate a query.
-After the query has been execute, the results are then rendered into HTML.
+After the query has executed, the results are then rendered into HTML.

 Unlike an action, services require defining more members for them to function properly: